nnUyi/DeepLearning-Tutorials/README.md

 # DeepLearning-Tutorials

- - This is a deep learning tutorials for someone who want to learn more about deep learning, Thank you for following!
+ - This is a deep learning tutorial!!!
+More state-of-the-art papers and methods will be updated.

 # Book List
 ## Chinese Book